instana/instana-idea-php-plugin/README.md

 Import `build.gradle` as a new project.

-`./gradlew runIde` will run a sample IDE for poking aroung
+`./gradlew runIde` will run a sample IDE for poking around

 `./gradlew buildPlugin` will build the artifact